Alexandregiacomellileal/lumped_parameter_model_experimental_validation_alternative/README.md

 |---------|---------|------------------------|-----------------------|-----------------|
 | 0.285   | 86.8  | 41.624                 | 60.625                | 0.687     |

 In instances where simulation software is unavailable for researching the parameter $k$ in the measuring circuit, the attached graph of Figure 3 serves as a valuable tool for estimating it according to the distance $s$ between the grounding elements.
-This estimate is especially pertinent in cases where the grounding configuration includes cylindrical-shaped turbine foundations with multiple driven pillars, constructed of reinforced concrete, and horizontal electrodes.
+This estimate is particularly relevant in cases where the grounding configuration involves reduced-scale 1:40 cylindrical-shaped turbine foundations with multiple driven pillars, constructed of reinforced concrete, and horizontal electrodes.

 **Figure 3**